 Know How to Get Around in Melbourne

-Melbourne is home to the world’s largest network of streetcars (locally referred to as trams).
+Backpacking Melbourne is quite easy when it comes to getting from A to B. The city is home to the world’s largest network of streetcars (locally referred to as trams).
 The trams are a simple and effective way of getting around the city, and within the city center, you can ride them for free!

 To venture any further than the city center on a tram, or to take a train, you’ll need to make use of a Myki pass.
 These cards can be purchased and topped up at train stations, some tram stations, and any 7-Eleven store.